lucanori/dumb-scripts/documents_to_markdown_converter/README.md

         ```

 5.  **Prepare Input:**
-    Place the PDF files you want to convert into the `input` directory (or specify a different directory using the `--input` option).
+    Place the document files you want to convert into the `input` directory (or specify a different directory using the `--input` option).

 ## Usage